2011 MLS Cup playoffs: Tiebreakers

-If more than two clubs are tied, once a club advances through any step, the process reverts to Tiebreaker 1 among the remaining tied clubs recursively until all ties are resolved.
+If more than two clubs were tied, once a club advanced through any step, the process reverted to Tiebreaker 1 among the remaining tied clubs recursively until all ties were resolved.

 Bracket

-Note: The LA Galaxy, as MLS Supporters Shield winners, were assured of playing the lower seeded Wild Card series winner (New York Red Bulls) in the Conference Semifinals, while Sporting Kansas City would play the higher seeded Wild Card series winner (Colorado Rapids).
+Note: The LA Galaxy, as MLS Supporters' Shield winners, were assured of playing the lower seeded Wild Card series winner (New York Red Bulls) in the Conference Semifinals, while Sporting Kansas City would play the higher seeded Wild Card series winner (Colorado Rapids).

 Schedule

 Major League Soccer released the schedule for its playoffs on August 9, 2011.